-Green cleaning products, on the other hand, often use less toxic, biodegradable, plant-based solutions.
+Green cleaning products, on the other hand, can be less toxic, biodegradable, plant-based solutions to keeping your house clean, while helping the environment.
 Many also come in concentrated formulas, which reduces packaging and waste.
 Protect your health and your family — go green when you clean!

-Check the ingredients list for these items to make sure you’re using a greener cleaner:
+When you head to the store, check the ingredients list to make sure you’re using a greener cleaner.